wtraylor/modular_megafauna_model/docs/model.md

 energy.
 Body fat is anabolized from metabolizable forage energy with the efficiency factor k<sub>f</sub>.

-Catabolized fat reserves are directly available as net energy to balance any energy “debts” on a daily basis.
-Like in Illius & O’Connor (2000)
-\cite illius2000resource, the combustion (gross) energy of fat tissue is used to convert from mass to energy.
-That is, we assume 100% conversion efficiency from body fat to net energy.

 ![Model of energy retention in an herbivore. km and kf denote the slope of the line, i.e. the efficiency of utilizing metabolizable energy.
 When fed maintenance requirements, the animal will neither gain nor lose weight.
 Below that point it will starve (i.e. catabolize reserves) and above it will build reserves (i.e. anabolize fat).
 After McDonald et al. (2010), Fig. 11.5.](images/retention_over_intake.svg)

 Feeding trials have shown that the net energy coefficient can linearly depend